 - Free online tutorials

-I have complied a list of books for assistants which you can buy on Amazon, there are some great resources on the site so do check it out!
+I have compiled a list of books for assistants which you can buy on Amazon.
+There are some great resources on the site so do check it out!

 I would always recommend that you train until your IT skills are advanced.
-We spend so much time on (usually) Microsoft software so this should be something we are very skilled at.
-Also assistants are constantly asked by their colleagues for help on IT software so our managers should be fully aware that we need to have advance knowledge and this knowledge must then be kept up to date.
+We spend so much time on (usually) Microsoft software, so this should be something we are very skilled at.
+Also, assistants are regularly asked by their colleagues for help on IT software so our managers should be fully aware that we need to have advance knowledge and this knowledge must then be kept up to date.

-Outlook (or whatever email / diary system you use) is a fundamental tool for assistants.
-It is like a painter and his brush, or a footballer and his ball… Erm, hopefully you get my point!
+Outlook (or whatever email/diary system you use) is a fundamental tool for assistants.
+It is like a painter and his brush, or a footballer and his ball.
+Hopefully, you get my point!
 We can’t do our job unless we know Outlook inside out and back to front.
 This we must be advanced in!
 If you don’t feel that you are advance in Outlook training is essential!

 Training for tasks

-Once you have your IT skills up to a high standard then I would suggest taking some training courses for the specific tasks you are ask to do at work.
-For example minute taking, speed typing or preparing and writing reports.
+Once you have your IT skills up to a high standard, then I would suggest taking some training courses for the specific tasks you are asked to do at work.
+For example, minute taking, speed typing or preparing and writing reports.
 There are also tasks that assistants take on because the company doesn’t have a specific department or member of staff, such as: